-Unities what we see in figure 18, the pertinent or "see" afternation must be separated from the background or reference" information.
-The background involves (a) the issuriant, highlighted by a heading (Post St. Michell; (b) the highly visible identification of each component (tomoge and date).
-The new information of the curve) must stand out from 18 to background (figure 19).
+Unlike what we see in figure 18, the pertinent or "sees" information must be separated from the background or reference" information.
+The background involves (a) the isystem, highlighted by a heading (Post St. Michel); (b) the highly visible identification of each component (tomings and dates).
+The new information (the curve) must stand out from the background (figure 19).